ECU-SENG4235/course-project-group-3/README.md

      ```
    - Replace `.venv` with your virtual environment's name if it differs.

+4. **change directory in the course_project_group_3 folder**:
+   - In the command line, run:
+     ```
+     cd course_project_group_3
+     ```

 ## Running the Program

 1. **Ensure the virtual environment is activated**.
-2. Run the program using the PyCharm built-in command line:
-   - Type the command to run your program (e.g., `python script.py`) in the terminal within PyCharm.
-   - Replace `script.py` with the path to the main script of your project.

-## Additional Notes

-- If you encounter any issues with the virtual environment, ensure that you have Python installed and that PyCharm is configured to use the correct interpreter.
+2. If you encounter any issues with the virtual environment, ensure that you have Python installed and that PyCharm is configured to use the correct interpreter.
-- For detailed documentation on PyCharm's features and settings, refer to the [PyCharm Documentation](https://www.jetbrains.com/pycharm/documentation/).

----

 To run a Django server and view your project in a browser, you would typically follow these steps after setting up your project environment in PyCharm and activating your virtual environment.
 Here are the additional commands and steps needed: